parashivbrl/gltf-glb-importer-for-maya-docs/docs/faq.md

     1. **Shader type selection**: Choose the appropriate shader type in [Material Settings](material_settings.md) - Standard Surface (default), Arnold, OpenPBR (Maya 2025+), or Stingray
     2. **Shader limitations**: Note that Stingray only supports basic properties (BaseColor, ORM, Normal, Emissive), and OpenPBR may have rendering limitations with Arnold
+    3. **Ambient Occlusion**: Enable "Import Ambient Occlusion" in [Material Settings](material_settings.md) to import AO from ORM texture (R channel) and multiply with base color for added depth
-    3. **Texture paths**: Ensure textures are properly linked
+    4. **Texture paths**: Ensure textures are properly linked
-    4. **Maya's material system**: Some glTF material features may need manual adjustment
+    5. **Maya's material system**: Some glTF material features may need manual adjustment
-    5. **Lighting setup**: Your Maya scene lighting affects material appearance
+    6. **Lighting setup**: Your Maya scene lighting affects material appearance

 ??? question "Can I extract textures during import?"
     The importer handles textures differently depending on the file type:

     - **GLB files**: The importer needs to extract and save textures using the [Image Extraction](image_extraction.md) feature because textures are embedded in the binary file.
-By default, textures are saved to your Maya project's sourceimages directory.
-You can enable "Use Relative Path" to save textures relative to the GLB file location, which is useful for portable project structures.
+By default (when "Use Relative Path" is unchecked), textures are saved to your Maya project's sourceimages directory (e.g., `C:\Users\{User name}\Documents\maya\projects\default\sourceimages\gltf_textures`).
+When "Use Relative Path" is enabled, textures are saved relative to the GLB file location, which is useful for portable project structures.

     - **GLTF files**: Extraction is not needed because textures are external files.
 The texture image paths will be set relative to the GLTF file location automatically.